dullhunk/book/careers-lab/cvapps/cv-errors.md

   7. **EXPAND** Expand abbreviations where you have space.
 For example, not everyone reading your CV will know what PASS stands for
   8. **ME ME ME ME ME ME ME** Your CV is all about you, but you should be careful to avoid using "I, me, My" too much as it can look self-centered.
 One way of avoiding this is to put the verb first, so instead of saying "I developed a system for improving logistics" you can say "developed a system for improving logistics".
 Its OK to have a few "I's" in there,  and it is difficulty to avoid in a personal statement, but too many I's can look bad.
   9. **SPILLING and GRAMMAR** Bad spelling and dodgy grammar looks awful.
 Use a spell checker.
 Proof read the document.
 Proof read it again.
 Then proof read it again.
   10. **PROVE IT** It is very easy to make statements without backing them up with evidence or context.
 Wherever you can, try to avoid making unsupported claims e.g. "I am an excellent team worker" or "I am a Java expert".
-Anyone can SAY this, how can you prove it?
+Anyone can SAY this, how can you PROVE it?
 Don't tell me, show me.
 When did you work in a team?
 What did you use Java for?

 ## Hobbies and interests (HOB)

 Hobbies reveal some of your personality, which is what employers really care about

   1. **ANYONE FOR QUIDDITCH?** Hobbies aren't just an afterthought - it is an opportunity to stamp your personality on your CV and add a bit of colour to what can be a rather dry and factual docyment.
 Hobbies can be talking points for the interview (or make you stand out).
 Don't have any hobbies?
 Really?
-There's 500 different societies to choose from in [Manchester Student's Union](http://manchesterstudentsunion.com) including [Quidditch](https://en.wikipedia.org/wiki/Quidditch) BTW  http://manchesterstudentsunion.com/groups/quidditch-club
+There's 500 different societies to choose from in [Manchester Student's Union](http://manchesterstudentsunion.com) (including [Quidditch](https://en.wikipedia.org/wiki/Quidditch) see [quidditch club](http://manchesterstudentsunion.com/groups/quidditch-club)
   2. **MEMBER?** If you are involved in activities or societies say what your role is.
 By itself, what does "member" actually mean - a bit vague.
 You can be a member without doing anything.
 Were you a treasurer?
 Partipant?
 Organiser?
 Leader?
 Publicist?
 Secretary?
 Hacker?
 Hanger-on?
 Beer-drinker?
 Rabble rouser?
 Advocate?
 Trouble-maker?
 See ACTIVE LANGUAGE.

 ## References (REF)

 The last thing on your CV

   1. **ON REQUEST** Usually you can just say "references available on request" rather than listing all your referees.
-IF you have space, listing your referees will make it easier for the employer as they won't need to contact you again to get them, but most people won't have space to include them.
+If you have space, listing your referees will make it easier for the employer as they won't need to contact you again to get them, but most people won't have space to include them.
 Also by saying "on request" you know when the references will be taken up (because you'll be notified) so you have more control over the process.
   2. **ASK YOUR REFEREES** Make sure you check with your referees before references are taken up (often after your interview), its good to have a mixture of referees from different places if you can (e.g. Employers, University tutors etc) and you obviously need to be confident that they will write you a good reference.

 ## Next steps